snyssen/webb-launcher/README.md

     - name: Matrix
       url: https://matrix.org
 "
+# Optionally, you can add a OpenWeather API key so the dashboard can query weather information
+# OPENWEATHER_API_KEY="xxxx"
 ```

-As you can see, the launcher expects a list of shortcuts in the form of a yaml tree.
+The launcher expects a list of shortcuts in the form of a yaml tree.
 The tree has a minimum depth of 2 and a maximum depth of 3.
 Nodes are composed of the following fields:

 | Field name     | Field value                                                                                                     | Required                                          |
 | -------------- | --------------------------------------------------------------------------------------------------------------- | ------------------------------------------------- |